jhight/jhight/README.md

 I'm a senior engineer at [Slack](https://www.slack.com/).
 I enjoy building fun things in Go and Python and tinkering with hardware.
 - 📄 I'm working on [Quip](https://www.quip.com/), a standalone collaborative document platform that's also integrated into Slack
 - 📹 I helped build Huddles, an audio/video communication tool used by millions
-- 🔭 For fun I'm currently building a chainable HTTP sequence framework in Golang
+- 🔭 For fun I'm currently building a chainable HTTP sequence framework in Go
-- 💬 Ask me about the joys of latency and realtime communication
+- 💬 Ask me about the joys of latency in realtime communication

 <!--
 **jhight/jhight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.